 Regulatory Documentation:

-IND (Investigational New Drug) or CTA (Clinical Trial Application): Submission of relevant documents to regulatory agencies for approval before initiating clinical trials.
+IND (Investigational New Drug) or CTA (Clinical Trial Application): Before initiating clinical trials, submit relevant documents to regulatory agencies for approval.

 BLA (Biologics License Application) or NDA (New Drug Application): Submission of comprehensive data for marketing approval.